UPDATE: ICE Releases Pregnant Woman From Immigration Detention Facility

 Leah Chavarria, an attorney representing the mother, said Solis is a domestic violence survivor from a previous relationship and is therefore eligible for a U-visa.
 An application for that visa is pending.

 Ms. Solis has a history of difficult pregnancies.
 During her two previous pregnancies, she needed to be on bed rest and all three of her children were born prematurely.
-Ms. Solis was so concerned about the life of her unborn child that she asked on Tuesday to be deported to Mexico rather than continue to be detained any longer.
+Ms. Solis was so concerned about her pregnancy that she asked on Tuesday to be deported to Mexico rather than continue to be detained any longer.
 Later that day, the agency agreed to release her to her family in Oceanside, her attorney said.

 “I am relieved, and I know Maria is as well, that she will now be able to receive the medical treatment she needs,” Chavarria said.
 “I know that Maria is thankful to her family and the community for all their support and that she is beyond happy to now be able to hug her children and be with her family without the shackles of detention around her.”